-The Library and Information Science (MS): Information Science and Technology Concentration is a flexible, highly-inclusive program that combines theory, hands-on competencies, and understanding of industry- and professional practices to expose students to the kinds of knowledge they’ll be expected to know as a Master of Science.
+The Master of Library and Information Science (MS): Information Science and Technology Concentration at Simmons University is a flexible, highly-inclusive program that combines theory, hands-on competencies, and understanding of professional practices to expose students to the kinds of knowledge they’ll be expected to know as an information professional.

 The skills and knowledge gained in this concentration prepare graduates for careers in libraries, museums, archives, management of information systems and also for data-rich business and research settings.

 Students in the Master’s in Library Science: Information Science and Technology Concentration have the option to complete their degree entirely online.
 In addition to face-to-face classroom options in Boston and at SLIS West (South Hadley and Amherst, Massachusetts), students can select a blended approach, combining online and face-to-face courses that meet their academic needs.